ibm-cloud-docs/Backup/getting-started.md

 {{site.data.keyword.backup_notm}} Agent is supported on the following Operating Systems.

 [Windows]{: tag-windows} - Oldest supported version of the backup agent is 8.32.
+- Windows 2022 - client must be on Agent version 9.00 or earlier.
 - Windows Server 2019
 - Windows Server 2016
-- Windows Server 2012 R2
-- Windows Server 2012
-- Windows Server 2008 R2
-- Windows Server 2008

-Windows 2019 does successfully back up with the Windows agent version 8.60.
-However, the server shows up in the Backup Portal as Windows 2016.
-Full backup functions were tested with version 8.60.
-Do not upgrade to a higher version such as 8.70 because it disables the management of the agent until the Backup Portal is upgraded.
-The customer can also install Central Control to manage the backup agent.
-The newest version of Central Control is available to download from [here](http://downloads.service.softlayer.com/evault/CentralControl/){: external}.
-You must install .NET 3.5 before you install the Central Control application. .Net can be installed by using the Add Roles and Features Wizard from the Server Manager.
-Multiple.NET can be installed at the same time.
+Windows 2022 can be successfully backed up with Windows Agent version 9.00.
+However, the server shows up in Backup Portal as Windows 2019.
+Full backup functions were tested with version 9.00.
+Do not upgrade to a newer version such as 9.30 because it disables the management of the agent when the Backup Portal is upgraded.
 {: tip}

-[Linux]{: tag-linux} - Oldest supported version of the backup agent is 8.50.
+[Linux]{: tag-linux} - Current version of Linux Agent is 9.40.
 BMR backups are not supported.
-- CentOS 8.x (It requires backup agent version 8.83.)
-- CentOS 7.x
+- Debian 12 (up to Update 5)
-- Debian GNU/Linux&reg; 9.x
+- Debian 11 (up to Update 9)
-- Debian GNU/Linux&reg; 8.x
+- Debian 10 (up to Update 13)
-- RHEL 8.x (It requires backup agent version 8.83.)
-- RHEL 7.x
-- Ubuntu Linux&reg; 18.04 (It requires backup agent version 8.62 or newer.)
+- openSUSE Linux 15 (up to Service Pack 5) 1
+- Oracle Linux&reg; 9 (up to Update 4)
+- Oracle Linux&reg; 8 (up to Update 10)
+- Oracle Linux&reg; 7 (up to Update 9)
+- Red Hat Enterprise Linux&reg; Server 9 (up to Update 4)
+- Red Hat Enterprise Linux&reg; Server 8 (up to Update 10)
+- Red Hat Enterprise Linux&reg; Server 7 (up to Update 9)
+- Rocky Linux&reg; 9 (up to Update 4)
+- Rocky Linux&reg; 8 (up to Update 10)
+- SUSE Linux&reg; Enterprise Server 15 (up to Service Pack 5) 1
+- SUSE Linux&reg; Enterprise Server 12 (up to Service Pack 5) 1 2
+- Ubuntu Server 24.04
+- Ubuntu Server 22.04
-- Ubuntu Linux&reg; 16.04
+- Ubuntu Server 20.04
-- Ubuntu Linux&reg; 14.04
+- Ubuntu Server 18.04

 Follow the instructions appropriate for your OS,
 - [Linux]{: tag-linux} [Installing the backup client in Linux&reg;](/docs/Backup?topic=Backup-InstallinLinux)